NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Network Setting/Update CLI Login Credential API.md

 # Network Setting API Design

 ## ***PUT*** /V3/CMDB/NetworkSettings/CLILoginCredential
-Call this API to edit CLI Login Credential.
+Call this API to edit CLI Login Credential. <br>
 Please note that this API is operated on a Domain Admin Privilege.
 It means that an engineer or guest user does not have the privilege to successfully call this API.

 ## Detail Information